 - Screening for compromised passwords: healthcare organizations can proactively screen employee and patient portal passwords to detect any exposed passwords and then enable a password reset or notification.

 - Employee awareness training: organizations should provide practical tips and tactics for employees to understand password security.
-For instance, lack of employee training on password administration was exploited in a data breach at Sony Pictures Entertainment.
+For instance, a lack of employee training on password administration was exploited in a data breach at Sony Pictures Entertainment.
 The firm kept crucial passwords in a folder named “Passwords,” which presumably an untrained employee leaked to malicious actors.

 - Change of passwords in periodic cycles: HIPAA dictates that healthcare organizations should enforce a periodic password reset regularly for staff.
 This periodic password reset policy is being heavily debated by security experts, but for now, it remains part of HITRUST.